apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 `@Via` type value             | Description
 ----------------------------- | ------------------------------
 `BeanProperty`  (default)     | Uses a JavaBean property from the adaptable.
 `ChildResource`               | Uses a child resource from the adaptable, assuming the adaptable is a `Resource`.
+In case the adaptable is a `SlingHttpServletRequest` uses a wrapper overwriting the `getResource()` to point to the given child resource ([SLING-7321](https://issues.apache.org/jira/browse/SLING-7321)).
 `ForcedResourceType`          | Creates a wrapped resource with the provided resource type.
 If the adaptable is a `SlingHttpServletRequest`, a wrapped request is created as well to contain the wrapped resource.
 `ResourceSuperType`           | Creates a wrapped resource with the resource type set to the adaptable's resource super type.
 If the adaptable is a `SlingHttpServletRequest`, a wrapped request is created as well to contain the wrapped resource.